kingaa/sbied/syllabus.md

    If you have any questions that come up while you are watching the videos, please pose these using the `#mod14_simulation-based_inference_2022` channel in the SISMID Slack workspace (`sismidworkspace.slack.com`).
    We will monitor this channel and attempt to answer all questions either via Slack, or in the live sessions.
    This use of Slack will allow you check whether your question has been asked previously so as to avoid unnecessary duplication.
+   After each video, have a look at the corresponding Quiz and Exercises, and make a first attempt on these.

 1. ***Exercises.***
    Each lesson includes exercises intended to consolidate and challenge your understanding of key concepts and methods.
    To get the most out of the course, you will have to grapple with these Exercises on your own as well as in a group.

 1. ***Quizzes.***
+   The Quizzes are designed to test and challenge your understanding.
-   After watching the videos, take the corresponding Quiz to test your understanding.
+   After watching each video, have a look at the corresponding Quiz.
-   We can discuss the Quiz questions in the subsequent Live Plenary discussion.
+   During the Breakout-group sessions, you'll work as a group to answer the Quiz questions.

 1. ***Live Plenary discussions***, during which instructors will elaborate important points raised in the lectures and address common questions posed over Slack.
    During these sessions, feel free to raise any additional questions that come up.